128technology/docs/docs/intro_rollback.md

 ### Rolling Back using the Interactive Installer

+For software versions prior to SSR v6.3.0, **conductors** can only be rolled back with the interactive installer.
+Shutting down the salt-minion is required.

 :::important
-Beginning with SSR v6.3.0, the use of the interactive installer is not supported, or necessary.
-All software installation, upgrade, or rollback activities can be performed from the GUI or the PCLI.
+Rolling back an earlier version of the SSR software on a router that is managed by a conductor using the interactive installer `install128t` may result in the system becoming unresponsive.
+It is highly recommended that managed router rollbacks be performed through the conductor UI.
+Manual upgrades and rollbacks may not be resilient to failures.
 :::

-For software versions prior to SSR v6.3.0 in a situation where a rollback must be performed with the interactive installer, the salt-minion must be shut down.
+For all software versions prior to SSR v6.3.0 in a situation where a rollback must be performed with the interactive installer, the salt-minion must be shut down.
 This is done on the target node using the following command:

 `sudo systemctl stop salt-minion`

-For software versions prior to SSR v6.3.0, conductors can only be rolled back with the interactive installer.
-Shutting down the salt-minion is required.

 1. Launch a Linux command prompt window on the node you wish to rollback.